-Accessibility is the word used to describe whether a product (for example, a website, mobile site, digital TV interface or application) can be used by people of all abilities and disabilities.
+Accessibility is the word used to describe whether a product (for example, a website, mobile site, emails or applications) can be used by people of all abilities and disabilities.
 For instance, a website is accessible if all people, including disabled and elderly people, can use it.

-At Kitchens Bespoke, we aim to ensure that our website is informative and entertaining to use, as well as being accessible – this is called usability.
+At Kitchens Bespoke Ltd, we aim to ensure that our website is informative and engaging to use, as well as being accessible – this is called usability.
 On a website, accessibility depends on how a person’s disability affects the way they perceive information on a page and how they navigate within and between pages.

 Elements that affect accessibility include: